thunderheadone/one-sdk-ios/README.md

 ```objective-c
 [One optOut:YES];
 ```
+*Note:*
-*Note:* When opted out, tracking will stop and local data will be cleared.
-At any point you can opt a user back in by passing `false` into the same method.
-For instructions on how completly remove a user's data from ONE - see our [one-api documentation](https://thunderheadone.github.io/one-api/#operation/delete).
+- When opted out, tracking will stop and locally queued data will be removed.
+- At any point you can opt a user back in by passing `false` into the same method.
+- For instructions on how completely remove a user's data from ONE - see our [one-api documentation](https://thunderheadone.github.io/one-api/#operation/delete).

 ### Manually set a specific Interaction path